demisto/content/Packs/CortexXDR/Integrations/XDR_iocs/XDR_iocs_description.md

 1. In the Cortex XDR platform, go to **Settings**> **Configurations** > **API Keys**.
 2. Click the **Copy API URL** button in the top-right corner.

-**Note**: Only one instance of this integration is supported at a time.
-If more than one is configured, instances will interrupt one another.
+**Note**: Only a single instance of this integration can be supported at a time.
+Configuring multiple instances will cause conflicts and disrupt proper functionality.

-### Severity

-The integration synchronizes the severity field (defined as a parameter) between Cortex XSOAR and Cortex XDR.

-#### Field Requirements:

-The severity field must be one of the following:

-- A textual field
-- A single-select field, accepting the following values: **INFO**,**LOW**,**MEDIUM**,**HIGH**,**CRITICAL**.

-#### Important Notes:

-- Using an invalid field (or one that is not present in the indicator) may cause fetching to stop working.

-- Due to XSOAR system limitations, once the severity is manually changed within XSOAR, it is excluded from being updated by the fetching process.

 [View Integration Documentation](https://xsoar.pan.dev/docs/reference/integrations/cortex-xdr---ioc)